EmilyELopez/emilyelopez.github.io/_pages/teaching.md

 nav_order: 6
 ---

 One of the joys of studying mathematics is sharing it with others.
-As a supporter of [Professor Federico Ardila's Axioms of Mathematics](https://fardila.com/), I am actively involved in promoting better access for underrepresented groups in math and science through teaching and outreach.
+I endorse [Professor Federico Ardila's Axioms of Mathematics](https://fardila.com/) and am actively promoting better access for underrepresented groups in math and science through teaching and outreach.

 **Teaching (UMN)**
 * Math 1271 Calculus I -- Fall 2025